Build and run your first Microsoft Teams app with React

 If you wish to skip this section for now, you can run your app locally.

-Once the Teams Toolkit configures your project, you have the components to build a basic personal app for Teams.
+After the Teams Toolkit configures your project, you have the components to build a basic personal app for Teams.
 The project directories and files display in the Explorer area of Visual Studio Code.

 The Toolkit automatically creates scaffolding for you in the project directory based on the capabilities you added during setup.
 The Teams Toolkit maintains its state for your app in the